A $\mu$-mode approach for exponential integrators: actions of $\varphi$-functions of Kronecker sums: Numerical experiments

 in the spatial domain $[0,1]^3$.
 The system is completed with homogeneous Neumann boundary conditions.
 The semidiscretization in space by finite differences yields the system

 where $K_1$ is the discretization matrix of the linear operator $d_1\Delta -(b+1)$ and $K_2$ is the discretization matrix of the linear operator $d_2\Delta$, both clearly Kronecker sums~\eqref{eq:kronsum}.
 System~\eqref{eq:ODE2} cannot be written in Kronecker form~\eqref{eq:ODE}.
 However, the actions of $\varphi$-functions can still be efficiently computed by the proposed approach, since the matrix $\hat K$ in system~\eqref{eq:ODE2} is block diagonal.
-We set $a=c=1$, $b=3$, $d_1=d_2=0.02$, we use finite differences of order four (leading to matrices with a 13-diagonal structure), and we simulate until final time $T=1$ employing two fourth order exponential integrators of Runge--Kutta type.
+We set $a=c=1$, $b=3$, $d_1=d_2=0.02$ {and, since we are going to employ two exponential integrators of order four, we also increase the accuracy in space by using} finite differences of order four (leading to matrices $K_1$ and $K_2$ with a 13-diagonal structure), and we simulate until final time $T=1$ employing two fourth-order exponential integrators of Runge--Kutta type.